Japan

 2005 – My second NSF Summer in Japan program gave me two months to pursue an investigation into the history of spectroscopy in Japan during the late-Meiji and Taishō periods via the examination of individual Japanese scientists, their home institutions, and their instruments.
 My primary objectives were to find historical documents along with any surviving artifacts that explained the growth of this field of research in Japan and why a striking number of Adam Hilger spectroscopic instruments came to Japan.

-From my small rented apartment in Maruyama-Cho, Tokyo, I carried out research at the nearby National Science Museum and enjoyed the rich journal collections at the University of Tokyo.
+From my small-rented apartment in Maruyama-Cho, Tokyo, I carried out research at the nearby National Science Museum and enjoyed the rich journal collections at the University of Tokyo.
 In addition, I travelled north to Sendai and Sapporo and south to Osaka, Kyoto, and Kanazawa to see historical instruments and documents in those locations.

 Given generous help from my host, Professor Okamoto Takuji of the University of Tokyo, I was able to enjoy a very productive summer in Japan.